Does it have a best before date? And how exactly do you get it out? We have the answers to your most common questions about expressing breast milk.

 Get comfortable and express your milk for as long as it is flowing well rather than letting time guide you.
 This will vary between women: for some five minutes on one breast will be enough while others will find it helpful to spend 15/20 minutes.
 It's usually more efficient to pump both breasts at the same time.
 Some mums also find it helpful expressing on one breast while feeding their baby from the other.
 Babies are very good at encouraging the release of oxytocin, the hormone associated with the milk ejection reflex.

 Do I really need to sterilise everything I use to express milk?

-Yes.
-It’s important that you clean and sterilise any containers or parts that your milk touches, like pumps, bottles, cups and spoons (NHS Choices, 2016).
-You must do this each time you use them until your child is at least 12 months old (NHS Choices, 2016).
+The guidance varies a lot, which is really confusing.
+What everyone agrees on is that starting with clean hands really matters.
+The NHS says it’s important that you clean and sterilise any containers or parts that your milk touches, like pump flanges, bottles, cups or spoons after every use, until the child is at least 12 months old (NHS Choices, 2016).

 Does expressed breast milk need warming up?